*Please note that all dates and details pertaining to future work are subject to change.

 - Finalize Mitigation Plans & Permits – Summer 2018

 - PG&E Pole Relocation Construction – Fall 2018

 - Begin Construction – Spring 2019

-FHWA, in cooperation with Marin County and the National Park Service (NPS), is conducting a planning and environmental review process in conformance with both the National Environmental Policy Act (NEPA) and the California Environmental Quality Act (CEQA).
+- FHWA, in cooperation with Marin County and the National Park Service (NPS), conducted an environmental review process in conformance with both the National Environmental Policy Act (NEPA) and the California Environmental Quality Act (CEQA).
 As a result of the NEPA and CEQA process, a joint EA/IS was prepared that analyzed these improvements to the road and was distributed for public review in July 2015.
 A Finding of No Significant Impact/Mitigated Negative Declaration (FONSI/MND) was issued in August 2015, Download EA/IS.